-Writing software teaches students how to correct their own mistakes
+SAS Curriculum Pathways’ Writing Reviser helps teach students to correct their own writing mistakes.

 Students struggling with writing tend to fall behind in multiple disciplines; however, it can be hard to correct their writing behavior effectively on an individual basis.
 Amid all of their other demands, many teachers simply don’t have the time to grade student essays every night.
 That’s where software programs such as SAS Curriculum Pathways’ Writing Reviser come in, users say.